Skip to main content

 Rethink your diet

 We didn’t want to have to say it, but … well, we’re saying it.
 Poor nutrition has been linked to dermatological breakouts, and we’re not just talking about greasy food, although that’s certainly a classic culprit.
-Processed foods, foods high in sugar or simple carbs, even overindulgence in delicious amazing foods like craft beer and pasteurized pork belly cause your blood sugar to spike, which starts a chain reaction that leads to overproduction of sebum.
+Processed foods, foods high in sugar or simple carbs, and even overindulgence in delicious amazing foods like craft beer and pasteurized pork belly cause your blood sugar to spike, which starts a chain reaction that leads to an overproduction of sebum.
 We’re not saying you can’t ever enjoy a plate of poutine or a heady slice of pizza again.
 Just ease off until your skin regulates.

 Balance your hormones